1hip/lab/README.md

-# lab
+# Hello world
-my first github repository
+this is first github repository